cbhu523/saliency_last_way_finding/README.md

-# A Saliency-Guided Street View Image Inpainting Framework for Efficient Last-Meters Wayfinding [<a href="https://arxiv.org/pdf/2205.06934.pdf?ref=https://githubhelp.com">Paper</a>]
+# A Saliency-Guided Street View Image Inpainting Framework for Efficient Last-Meters Wayfinding [<a href="https://arxiv.org/pdf/2205.06934.pdf?ref=https://githubhelp.com">Paper</a>] (Accepted by ISPRS Journal of Photogrammetry and Remote Sensing)

 We propose a saliency-guided street view image inpainting method, which can remove distracting objects to redirect human visual attention to static landmarks.